 The Scottish Building Society, for example, offers up to four times your salary in mortgages with an LTV higher than 80%, but increases that multiple if you have more than 20% deposit.

 Are you in a profession such as medicine, teaching, civil service, or legal services?
 If so, taking advantage of special mortgages could be the best option for your finances.
-Professional mortgages are often associated with lower interest rates and higher loan limits than standard options – if this applies to you then it’s definitely worth exploring further how professional mortgages can benefit you!
+Professional mortgages are often associated with lower rates and higher loan limits than standard options – if this applies to you then it’s definitely worth exploring further how professional mortgages can benefit you!

 In order to maximise the amount you can get on a mortgage, it’s important to talk with your mortgage broker about reducing costs on your monthly outgoings including credit cards, loans, and other borrowing commitments.
 Affordability checks on a mortgage take these into account and thus lowering them could have an effect on making sure you’re in the best possible position and mortgage rate when applying for a mortgage.